fullstack-development/donat-pool-offchain/README.md

   --log-level debug
 ```

+Notes:
-Note: Before starting the service make sure that you have created a Database for it (use PostgreSQL).
+- Before starting the service make sure that you have created a Database for it (use PostgreSQL).
 Also there may be different values for ogmios-address and ogmios-port.
+- Alternatively may call `bash ./environment/preprod/odc.sh` from the project root to run the ODC service for current project configuration.

 3. Kupo